 Rarely, children infected with COVID-19 may present weeks later with Multisystem Inflammatory Syndrome in Children (MIS-C) – a serious condition with fever, laboratory evidence of inflammation and multiorgan involvement.
 For more information see the CDC and LAC DPH MIS-C webpages.

-The period of infectiousness for COVID-19 is still being evaluated.
 Available data indicate that most persons with COVID-19 are infectious approximately 2 days prior to symptom onset until 10 days after symptom onset.
-Persons with more severe to critical illness or severe immunocompromise likely remain infectious no longer than 20 days after symptom onset.
+Persons with more severe to critical illness likely remain infectious no longer than 20 days after symptom onset.
+However, there have been several reports of people with severe immunocompromise shedding replication competent virus beyond 20 days.
 See CDC Duration of Isolation and Precautions for Adults with COVID-19.

 For isolation and quarantine purposes, asymptomatic people who test positive for COVID-19 are regarded as being infectious from 2 days before until 10 days after the date of their first positive test.
 See Isolation and Quarantine.